A Comprehensive Benchmark for Electrocardiogram Time-Series: Related Works

 \section{Related Works}

 \textbf{ECG Analysis Methods.} Current ECG analysis can be categorized into two main camps: (1) Traditional signal processing-based methods.
 For example, researchers used Fourier analysis and wavelet transform for QRS complex detection~\cite{murray1980real,kumar2019efficient} and applied RR interval variability for arrhythmia classification~\cite{tsipouras2002arrhythmia}.
-(2) Deep learning-based methods, where researchers applied deep models to significantly improve the performance of ECG tasks.
+(2) Deep learning-based methods.
 For example, they used Tranformer-based frameworks for disease classification~\cite{el2024ecgtransform, miotto2018deep, liu2021deep}, CNN-based frameworks for waveforms detection~\cite{peimankar2021dens}, and GAN-based frameworks for ECG generation~\cite{sarkar2021cardiogan,mohebbian2021fetal}.
 However, these methods are designed and validated for specific ECG tasks and cannot fully capture the complex characteristics of ECG signals.
 In this paper, we propose a comprehensive ECG benchmark that thoroughly evaluates the ability of time-series models to address a wide variety of ECG applications.